Thomas Allinson: Views on birth control

-In 1892 he founded the Natural Food Company with the intention of producing and selling healthy foods; he bought a stone grinding flour mill in Bethnal Green, and a bakery was established shortly afterwards.
+In 1893, Allinson sued the Vegetarian newspaper for alleged libel as an article had been published with a comment that his theories encouraged sexual immorality.
+The jury decided that it was a fair comment and the action was dismissed with costs.

 His Book for Married Women advocated equality of women and men, the right of a woman to choose the size of her family, and birth control.
 For this he was prosecuted and convicted under the Obscene Publications Act in 1901.

-In 1911, Allinson bought the failing magazine Vanity Fair from Frank Harris.
-He failed to revive its fortunes and, in 1914, Vanity Fair merged with Hearth and Home.